SudarsonS/Challenge/README.md

 GET http://localhost:8080/members/2
 ```
 **Response**
-Returns Empty body with 200 or 404 status code

 ```
 200 OK     - In case of Success
 404 NOT_FOUND - In case the member is not found